Charles E W Bean, Diaries, AWM38 3DRL 606/40/1 - February - March 1916 - Part 5

 upon an equality at once.

-All the new C.O.s were not good
+All the new C.O.s are not good

-men, but most of them are.
+men; but most of them are.

 Among all these promotions